codechikbhoka/sainik-test/readme.md

-Quick utility website to create exams on Sainik Cadet App.
+Quick utility website to create exams on Sainik Cadet App with ease.